 This manual is a public document.
-It is distributed to all WRCs and may also be distributed to other organizations requesting information on program standards, and is available on the FVPP web site.
+It may be distributed to other organizations requesting information on program standards and is available on the FVPP web site.

 Manual holders are encouraged to identify concerns and make suggestions for improving or revising the manual by writing or contacting: